WordPress/openverse/catalog/utilities/media_props_gen/docs/media_props.md

 - Empty tags (`{}`) are filtered out, see
   [cc-archive issue](https://github.com/cc-archive/cccatalog-api/issues/130)
-- Tags with license slugs are removed because they often don't match the media item license.
-These tags, as well as some other deny-listed tags are filtered out.
+- Tags with license slugs, as well as some other deny-listed tags, are filtered out.
 - Some machine-generated tags have accuracy lower than 90% and are unreliable.
   These tags are filtered out.